khaHesham/AI_Chess_Engine/README.md

 ## to run:
 1. make sure you have python >= 3.8 installed
 2. !pip install pygame
+3. python main.py
-3. to start random moves press U
+4. to start random moves press U
-4. to change theme press T
+5. to change theme press T
-5. to restart the game press R
+6. to restart the game press R

 ## To be implemented: